p-alexisv/extend-lab/README.md

 ## Configuration
 Each of the scripts has the following lines that need to be updated with the correct information.
+Find these lines in the main() section.
 ```
 dbhost = "DBHOST"
 dbuser = "DBUSER"